eliezerjg/eliezerjg/README.md

 ## About
 Currently working with Fullstack (Java Backend,Angular Web and Flutter Mobile) Development, give a look at my <a href="https://eliezerjg.github.io/" target="_blank"> Portfolio</a>.

+##Cool
+Currently building a entire platform to Indie Games Sales their products

 ## Dashboard (What i'm doing here on Github)
 <div align="center">